What is an Australian Stock Horse?

 He is not shown stretched but square so as to emphasize a hindleg set well under the body.
 He is shown preferably in traditional Australian dress, well trimmed with hogged or pulled mane/tail but English informal attire is also acceptable with plaited mane and tail.
 Broken horses are traditionally led in a bridle.

-Further information is available from:-
+Further information is available from the:

 Australian Stock Horse Society